mrodriguezcote/octo-umbrella/README.md

 ### Test Execution

-To run the tests on your machine, against the QA1 environment:
+To run the tests on your machine (against the QA1 environment):

 1. Clone or fork this repository
 2. From the `src/` directory call `npm install`